 With the digital revolution that’s been influencing our lives for a while now, freelancing is becoming more and more of an attractive option each year, in comparison to a typical 9–5 lifestyle.
 With 36% of Americans freelancing full–time, it’s shaping up to be a viable and sustainable occupation.
-Thus it’s the perfect time for building platforms supporting it, such as Fiverr, Upwork or 99designs, and to consider using them.
+Thus it’s the perfect time for building platforms supporting it, such as Fiverr, Upwork, or 99designs, and to consider using them.

 What Is Fiverr?

-Fiverr is an online marketplace which allows freelancers to sell their services directly to interested parties.
+Fiverr is an online marketplace that allows freelancers to sell their services directly to interested parties.
 It is geared towards freelancers of varied specializations, from graphic design to social media management and web development.
 In practice, anyone can offer anything, even to send a message from a Cookie Monster.
 The potential for creative ideas is endless.

 Its name stems from the old requisite that each Fiverr Gig must start at $5 — which led to accusations that Fiverr is corrupting the creative industries, encouraging people to undervalue their work and to perceive the professional standards as pointless.
 Thankfully, Gig costs these days can be set according to your own principles, from $5 to $995.